kendryte/k230_docs/en/01_software/board/mpp/K230_VICAP_SENSOR_Parameter_Partition_Reference.md

 #### 2.2.4 Precautions

-1. When generating the parameter header file, the structure of dewarp is the default value, which needs to be filled in according to the actual situation, and the offset value is calculated, and the offset value can be automatically calculated by executing *gen_database.sh* , and the corresponding position is filled in after calculation
+1. When generating the parameter header file, the dewarp structure is default.
+Fill in based on actual conditions and calculate the offset.
+The offset can be automatically calculated by executing *gen_database.sh* and then filled into the corresponding position.
-1. *gen_database_param_bin.c* Decide which set of header files to include and make them into parameter files based on the value of the compilation option definition *gcc -D DATABASE_SELECT*, in the same order as the sequence numbers defined in the header
+1. *gen_database_param_bin.c* uses the gcc -D compilation option to define the value of DATABASE_SELECT to determine which set of header files to include and convert into parameter files.
+The order must match the sequence number defined in the header.
-1. The parameter partitioning function is currently only available in SPI NOR Flash mode, and other modes have no parameter partitioning and cannot be used even if loaded
+1. The parameter partition function is currently only used in SPI NOR FLASH mode.
+Other modes do not have parameter partitions, and even if loaded, they cannot be used.
-1. The definition format of the *FILENAME_0X* in the header production source code is: *sensor_name-width x height*, the header will be verified when used inside VICAP, and the check header is generated by splicing inside VICAP for comparison, and the format of the check header is *sensor_name-input_widthxinput_height* used in the driver configuration
+1. In the header production source code, the definition format for FILENAME_0X is: sensor_name-width x height.
+This header will be verified internally when used by VICAP.
+VICAP uses a concatenation method to generate the verification header for comparison.
+The verification header format is the sensor_name used in the driver configuration - input width x input height.
-1. The conversion tool matches the calibrated XML, Auto JSON, Manual JSON, and VICAP versions, and different versions are not compatible
+1. The conversion tool and calibration xml, auto json, manual json, and VICAP versions must match.
+Different versions are not compatible.
-1. When using parameter partitioning, VICAP will check the parameter partition according to the currently used sensor configuration and the set parsing mode, and when the verification is successful, it will take out the set of parameters for loading without additional user settings.
-When the check header comparison fails, it automatically switches back to the default configuration parameter parse mode
+1. When using parameter partitions, VICAP will automatically verify the parameter partition based on the current sensor configuration and the set parsing mode.
+If the verification is successful, it will extract the parameters for loading without additional user settings.
+If the verification header comparison fails, it will automatically switch back to the default configuration parameter parsing mode.